 The Enlightenment writer, historian, and philosopher Voltaire took up Calas’s cause, but he was still executed.
 He was broken on the wheel on 10 March 1762.
 Voltaire was eventually able to get King Louis XV to annul the sentence, and, in 1765, Calas was posthumously exonerated.
-However, another case of a Protestant being unfairly persecuted that Voltaire became involved with was that of Pierre-Paul Sirven.
+However, another case that involved Protestant persecution involved Sirven and once again Voltaire decided to help.

 Sirven was a well-to-do archivist and notary in Castres, France.
 He had three daughters, Anne, Elisabeth and Jeanne.
 Elizabeth was the middle daughter, and she had neurological problems, but at the time, she was considered mentally handicapped.
 At the age of 21 she suddenly disappeared.
 Sirven conducted a search and eventually discovered that the Bishop of Castres had ordered she be taken to the convent of the Dames Noires (the black ladies) under the pretense that she wanted to convert to Catholicism.
 While there, Elizabeth suffered a mental breakdown supposedly because of the treatment she received from the nuns, and, so, Bishop Jean-Sebastian de Barral had her returned to her parents.